 - Final Fantasy XIII-2 shows a rundown of memory fragments by type and by location, as well as the overall count.
 Moreover, Historia Crux shows how many Time Gates are available in each location and how many have already been opened; and the map screen shows how much of the current location you have visited.

 - Donkey Kong Country keeps track of bonus rooms and K-O-N-G letters the player finds in each level.
-The Game Boy Advance port also has a virtual scrapbook for special pictures found in-game.
+The Game Boy Advance remake also has a virtual scrapbook for special pictures found in-game.

-- A staple in the Assassin's Creed for "additional memories", such as collectable flags in the first installment, and eagle feathers in the second.
+- A staple in the Assassin's Creed for "additional memories", such as collectible flags in the first installment, and eagle feathers in the second.

 - Alpha Protocol tracks how complete your dossier files are.

 - Ubiquitous and justified in Dragon Age: Inquisition: for most Collection Sidequests (of which there are a lot), you know exactly how many pieces of whatever you're supposed to collect there are on the current location and often even where they are exactly.
 The reason for this becomes obvious if you pay attention to the surroundings: almost every location of any interest is haunted by Leliana's pet ravens.
 In other words, you know what and where to look for because your diligent Spymaster already found and cataloged it for you.